maybe writing a graphic novel

 october 30 "apparently they are very rare, and useless"

 the new dvd's been done for about a week now and i've had very little to do.

 over the years i've grown so used to leaping straight from one thing into the next... since i'm not doing another short next,

 having nothing to get to work on has been strange and unfortunately not so great. i feel like a dog waiting around anxiously for an owner to come home. day to day i'm not sure what to do. it is hard to be normal. i guess i'm going to clean the house and start painting some rooms.

 i cut my hair too short and now i look like a bat.

 october 24 when a person with an artificial heart dies, how do they turn off the heart? does it keep beating until the autopsy?

 october 20 someone very hairy stayed in this hotel room before me

 october 19 descending into LA tonight we broke through weird swirly clouds that were illuminated by the city lights below, milky green and orange

-september 27 creating the texts for all the close-captions on the new DVD. it's times like these when i have to write out, "the lion king slippers scream horribly" that i really wonder what the hell i'm doing
+september 27 creating the texts for all the close-captions on the new DVD. it's times like these when i have to write out, "the lion king slippers scream horribly" that i really wonder what the hell i've been doing

 strange but true: what are commonly mistaken for tapeworms emerging from a cat's bottom are in fact miniature scrolls, which, when unwound, will reveal a little message from your cat